TeamKnown/Crum/README.md

 ## Map

 The *Map View* shows all nearby public and private Crums, indicated by color.
-Swiping through the carousel at the bottom of this screen will bring the user to each Crum's location, where they can see a message preview.
+Swiping through the carousel at the bottom of this screen brings the user to each Crum's location, where they can see a message preview.
 If the user wants to go collect or comment on a Crum, they can click on its icon to see how far away it is from the user’s current location and even get directions

 <p float="left">
 <em minWidth=’30%’>Exhibit 1: Thomas swipes through the carousel of nearby Crums to see what users have been dropping.</em><br/>